 Control your bamboo

-Bamboo Shield makes an excellent root barrier product.
-The barrier, available from Amazon, comes in three sizes, for cold warm and tropical climates.
+Bamboo Shield makes an excellent root barrier product, available for purchase on Amazon.
+The barrier, available from Amazon, comes in three sizes, for cold warm, and tropical climates.
 The warmer the climate, the thicker the barrier.

 Further reading